abhishek94056/Static-Keyword/README.md

 Bullet points:

-1. The static data is common data amongst all objects.
+1. The static data is common data amongst all objects..

 2. We access static data NOT by object name but by class name.